 At SHALB, we thoroughly document all stages of infrastructure development to make its further maintenance easier.
 The case of Bedrock Analytics was no exception.

 After the implementation of the project tasks, we delivered the prepared solution to the customer.
 The delivery process took several stages:

 - Synchronized migration to AWS and Azure

-As a result of the project Bedrock Analytics received a more modern infrastructure, which is driven and managed by config.
+As a result of the project, Bedrock Analytics received a more modern infrastructure, driven and managed by config.
 As Navdip Bhachech points out, they can now set up and tear down new environments much more easily and through source code.
-Also, the flexibility of the new platform provides for configurable scaling and tracking infrastructure changes, which enhances overall observability of the system.
+The flexibility of the new platform also provides for configurable scaling and tracking infrastructure changes, which enhances overall observability of the system.
 Their ability to manage cloud costs has also improved thanks to automation and better configuration of services.

 The infrastructure solution designed by SHALB covered the customer’s business processes and had most of them automated.
 As a result, we managed to optimize the costs of their infrastructure maintenance and accelerate their product TTM due to the faster and simultaneous deployment to different clouds.

-The case of Bedrock Analytics added to the SHALB portfolio of non-trivial and challenging projects.
-Our team is friendly, proactive and true masters of their craft.
+The case of Bedrock Analytics added another significant and challenging project to the SHALB portfolio.
+Our team is friendly, proactive, and true masters of their craft.
 But what is more important, we understand the space of your project, no matter how complex it might be.
 Modernize your stack and stand out from the crowd with competitive advantages!
 Book an online meeting or contact firstname.lastname@example.org for more information.